-- ▶ Press the □ or □ button to select After start. - Select Range using the △ or button.
+- ► Press the □ or □ button to select After start. - ► Press the ▲ or ▼ button to select Range.

 The approximate distance which can be covered with the tank's current contents and your current style of driving is shown.

 If there is only a small amount of fuel left in the fuel tank, the Please refuel message is shown instead of the range.